 From the Ground Up: A Family Legacy in North Minneapolis

-One of the first lessons that my parents taught my siblings and me is entrepreneurship.
-My father was the imam of Masjid An-Nur, and my mother worked in administration at the masjid, but they both had side gigs outside of their full-time jobs.
-My dad’s first entrepreneurial endeavor was a janitorial business, and my mom turned her skills as a seamstress into a profitable side hustle.
+The first lessons that my parents taught my siblings and me were faith, self-sufficiency, and entrepreneurship.
+My father was the imam of our mosque, Masjid An-Nur, and a school bus driver, and my mother was an Executive Administrative Assistant and the Administrator at the masjid—but they both had side gigs outside of their full-time jobs.
+My dad had various entrepreneurial endeavors, the first being a janitorial business, and my mom turned her skills as a seamstress into a profitable side hustle as well.

 My mom taught me how to be in community.
-Her role as “first lady” of the masjid could be very challenging because so many community members came to her with issues and concerns.
-I have a very vivid memory of her cleaning, from top to bottom of the house, for a friend who was diagnosed with cancer.
+Early on she was known as “Momma Arlene,” her role as “first lady” of the masjid keeping her constantly busy because so many community members came to her for consultation and assistance.
+She was a natural at it—I have a very vivid memory of her cleaning the house of a dear friend of hers diagnosed with cancer when we were on vacation.
 She would spend all day offering comfort, providing service, and finding solutions for her community, then come home and care for her family and her children.
-And then, at the end of the day, she would turn on her sewing machine and get to work.
+And then, at the end of the day, she would turn on her sewing machine and get to work late into the night.

 My mom sewed dresses for many of her fellow “first ladies” of the Black churches and congregations in North Minneapolis, and she also sewed uniforms for Harvest Preparatory School (now Harvest Best Academy)—skirts, jumpers, pants for the students.
 She taught me that being Muslim doesn’t mean sacrificing on style—she always dressed my siblings and me in bespoke clothing that she made herself.
-She even sewed prom dresses for my friends and me.
+She even sewed prom dresses for many of my friends.

-And my father, with whom I had an especially close connection, taught me how to be guided by Islam.
-He would sit down with me for deep conversations about our faith, speaking to me about how the Qur’an is our guiding light.
+And my dad, with whom I had an especially close connection, taught me how to be guided by Islam.
+We spent a lot of time together and most of it was in deep conversations about our faith, with him speaking to me about how the Qur’an is our guiding light.

-I never had another vantage point, and I never wanted one—I felt fully fulfilled in my spiritual life from a young age.
-I didn’t know many other Muslims my age who were born into the religion, but I was always very sure of my faith.
+I never had another vantage point, even when I was young and curious, and I felt fully grounded in my spiritual life from an early age.
+I grew up in the masjid, with many Muslim and non-Muslim friends.
+I was always very sure of my faith.

 My parents’ kindness extended beyond our own faith community.
-They’d encourage my siblings and me to make friends with other children in our neighborhood who were Christian and even attend Vacation Bible School programming with my Christian friends.
-From our perspective, it wasn’t sacrilegious—it was serving as representatives of Islam and building mutually respectful relationships with our friends of other faiths.
+My sister and brothers played sports, so we had a lot of non-Muslim friends with whom we’d roam the neighborhood.
+Every summer I would pick a Vacation Bible School program in one of the many churches in my hood with my Christian friends.
+From our perspective, it was serving as representatives of Islam and building mutually respectful relationships with our friends of other faiths.
+It was also because they had breakfast, lunch, and crafts!

 My parents also taught us to build relationships with neighbors and community members across racial and ethnic boundaries.
-When I was young, most of our community was African American, but it became a melting pot with refugees from Laos, Vietnam, and Somalia moving in.
+When I was young, most of our community was African American with some white neighbors, but it became a melting pot with refugees from Laos, Vietnam, and Somalia moving in.
 Along with our rich history of Jewish residents, this blend of cultural backgrounds has given North Minneapolis a pizzazz that I’ve never found anywhere else.

 That’s one of the reasons that I consider myself a Northsider For Life, an “NFL.”
 I’ve never had an address outside of the 55411 zip code.
 In fact, I recently moved back into my childhood home—the same house that I watched being built from the ground up.

 My family and I saw the Northside community develop over the decades, with homes being built, neighborhoods being constructed, businesses coming and going.
 My father was one of the first African Americans to own and operate a food truck, which would eventually become El-Amin’s Fish House.
 He started with turkey legs, polish sausages, and hot dogs, and he would recruit the family to travel to various shows, fairs, and festivals throughout Minnesota.
 I remember early Saturday mornings, we would wake up before dawn, load up the food truck, and drive out to the Chisago or Anoka County Fairgrounds, where we would spend all day vending.
-Soon, we developed our signature fish recipe with the help of another Muslim chef, and that solidified our legacy.
-We became known as the Fish House.
+Soon, my father brokered deals for our signature fish recipe with the help of another Muslim business owner from our community, and that solidified our legacy.
+El-Amin’s Fish House became known as a Northside staple.

 Seeing my parents succeed in their small businesses infected me with the same entrepreneurial bug.
 From a young age, I wanted to do my own thing and be my own boss.